EBI-Metagenomics/assembly_uploader/README.md

   --study STUDY         study ID (e.g. of the assembly study) --test                run test submission only
 ```

-More information on ENA's webin-cli can be found [in the ENA docs](<https://ena-docs.readthedocs.io/en/latest/submit/general-guide/webin-cli.html>).

 ### From a Python script
 This `assembly_uploader` can also be used a Python library, so that you can integrate the steps into another Python workflow or tool.